Find the complete gazetted holiday list 2026 with dates, days, and significance to plan your year efficiently.

 Celebrates the birth of Jesus Christ |

-Republic Day on 26th January honours the adoption of India’s Constitution in 1950.
-The celebration includes the grand parade at Rajpath in New Delhi, showcasing India’s military strength and cultural heritage.
-It instils a strong sense of pride and unity among citizens.
+Republic Day, observed on 26th January, commemorates the adoption of India’s Constitution in 1950.
+The day is marked by a grand parade at Kartavya Path in New Delhi, highlighting India’s military prowess and rich cultural heritage.
+It fosters a deep sense of national pride and unity among citizens.

 Holi, the festival of colours, marks the arrival of spring and the victory of good over evil.
 People celebrate by applying colours, sharing sweets, and dancing in joy.
 It strengthens bonds between families and communities through love and togetherness.